 Palliative care helps you to manage your symptoms and improve your quality of life.
 Palliative care includes end-of-life care, but your doctor may also recommend palliative care to relieve symptoms earlier in your illness.
 The palliative care team can include specially trained doctors, nurses, social workers, physiotherapists, occupational therapists, complementary therapists, chaplains and counsellors.

 Palliative care can be arranged by your family doctor (GP), public health nurse or by the hospital.
-Palliative care is a free service for all patients with advanced disease.
-You don't need medical insurance.
+Palliative care is a free service for all patients with advanced cancer.